Riblja Čorba: Early 1980s: Nationwide popularity, Zagreb Ice Hall incident, political scandals

 In January 1982, with a concert in Čačak, Riblja Čorba started their Yugoslav tour.
 The tour's slogan was "Ko preživi – pričaće" ("Those Who Survive Will Tell the Tale"), which would prove to be a very unfortunate title.
 For the band's concert in Zagreb Ice Hall, held on February 8, an initial number of 10,500 tickets was sold out, and the organizers decided to put an additional number of 4,500 tickets to sale, thus making the hall overcrowded.
 As only two exit doors were open, in the rush at the end of the concert a fourteen-year-old girl Željka Marković was trampled, dying of injuries.
-Part of the press publicly attacked Bora Đorđević, Riblja Čorba and rock music in general.
+Part of the Yugoslav press attacked Bora Đorđević, Riblja Čorba and rock music in general.
 On the rest of the tour, the organizers reduced the number of tickets, and some of the concerts were cancelled, as the organizers feared of new problems.

 This was also the time of the first political scandal that followed Riblja Čorba.
 At the beginning of February, Ilustrovana Politika magazine published a letter written by a teenager, who wrote about political suitability of Đorđević and Riblja Čorba.
 This caused SUBNOR (Union of Associations of Fighters in the War of Liberation) of Karpoš to demand Mrtva priroda to be banned because of the lyrics "Za ideale ginu budale" ("Fools get killed for ideals") and "Kreteni dižu bune i ginu" ("Jerks start uprisings and get killed") from the song "Na zapadu ništa novo".
 They were soon joined in their demands by SUBNORs of Sarajevo and Bezdan, as well as by League of Communist Youth of Bosnia and Herzegovina.
 The scandal saw large covering in the media, which had the effect on the concerts.
 The band had to cut short their concert in Celje, because the firemen appointed as security were aggressive towards the audience.
-The concert in Sarajevo was held only after Đorđević wrote explanations for the lyrics of the songs the band would perform and signed a liability waiver, stating that he would perform the song "Na zapadu ništa novo" on his own risk.
-The concert in Tuzla was canceled because, as the organizers stated, "order can not be guaranteed on a concert of a group actions of which are not in accordance with socialist morale".
+The concert in Sarajevo was held only after Đorđević wrote explanations for the lyrics of the songs the band would perform and signed a liability waiver, stating that he would perform the song "Na zapadu ništa novo" at his own risk.
+The concert in Tuzla was canceled because, as the organizers stated, "order can not be guaranteed on a concert of a group the actions of which are not in accordance with socialist morale".
 The scandal quieted down after Milo Dimitrijevski, the president of SUBNOR of Yugoslavia, publicly defended the band.